SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

 Some general aspects
 --------------------

-**This is valid for version 1.1.4+ (prior versions are no longer supprted)**
+**This is valid for version 2.0.0+ (prior versions are no longer supprted)**

-Might be a good idea to first read this `SikuliX 1.1.x Quickstart <http://sikulix.com/quickstart/>`_.
+Might be a good idea to first read this #WIKI_QUICKSTART# `SikuliX Quickstart <http://sikulix.com/quickstart/>`_.

 **SikuliX does only support 64-Bit Systems.**

 A major aspect of SikuliX is to be available on Windows, Mac and Linux with as little differences as possible.
 This means, that features will only be added to SikuliX as standard, if they can be made available on all these systems.
-Nevertheless it is possible to :ref:`add extensions or plugins<sxExtensions>`, that might not be available for all systems.
+Nevertheless it is possible add extensions or plugins #WIKI_EXTENSIONS#, that might not be available for all systems.

 SikuliX is a Java based application or library.
 Hence the usable artifacts are delivered as jar-files.

-To use the SikuliX features you need a valid Java runtime installation of at least version 8 (Oracle JRE or JDK).
-Java 9+ is supported with version 1.1.4+ (preferably OpenJDK latest, version 12 as of March 2019).
+To use the SikuliX features you need a valid Java runtime installation of at least version 8 (OpenJDK or Oracle JRE/JDK).
+Java 9+ is supported (developement is done on OpenJDK).

 The Sikulix artefacts ``sikulix.jar`` and/or ``sikulixapi.jar`` can be moved around as needed (though it is still recommended to have the SikuliX stuff in one well defined place, to avoid update/upgrade problems).
 Everything else SikuliX needs during runtime is stored either in the system's temp space or in a special system specific area in the user's home space (see the system specific topics below).
 Missing or outdated things in these areas are created/recreated at runtime by SikuliX automatically (means: you can delete everything at any time, as long as you keep the jars).